-Note: AK1328 has replaced AK1248 Master of Art and Design.
-AK3483 is not open for new enrolments from 2017.
+Note: AK1328 has replaced AK1248 Master Design.
+AK1248 is not open for new enrolments from 2017.

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.